zenml-io/zenml/examples/code_repository/README.md

 ```

 Without a registered code repository, re-running the pipeline now would mean that ZenML
-needs to build new Docker images that include your updated code.
+would have to build new Docker images that include your updated code.
 As we're running a pipeline
 which is tracked inside a code repository, ZenML can instead download the updated code
 when running the Docker container and can therefore reuse the previously built Docker images.

 If we now re-run the pipeline by calling `python run.py`, we will see that no new
 Docker images are being built and the old ones are being reused instead.
 This will not only
 work on your local machine, but also if you're running the same pipeline from a different machine
-or one of your colleagues tries to run the pipeline!
+or if one of your colleagues tries to run the pipeline!

 # 📜 Learn more